Spread the love

 In a traditional tea ceremony, the host will use a variety of utensils to prepare and serve the tea.
 These utensils include a tea bowl, a tea scoop, a tea whisk, and a tea cloth.
 Each of these utensils is specially designed for the ceremony and has its own unique symbolism and meaning.

-See also Exploring the Best Bars in Kyoto
+See also Exploring Kyoto: A Local's Guide to the City's Best Spots

 The tea bowl is the centerpiece of the ceremony, and it is typically made of clay or porcelain and decorated with a variety of designs.
 The tea scoop is used to measure out the matcha powder, and it is often made of bamboo or wood.
 The tea whisk is used to mix the powder with hot water, and it is typically made of bamboo.
 Finally, the tea cloth is used to wipe the utensils and clean up after the ceremony.